Skip to main content

 No Deployment Story

 You have a Python script.
 Now what?
 You need Docker, Kubernetes, load balancers, health checks, and rolling deployments.
-That is months of DevOps work before your first agent run.
+Connic provides the managed runtime.

 No Built-In Observability

 When an agent fails at 2am, you need traces, logs, and token-level cost breakdowns.
-Frameworks give you print statements.
-Production needs full execution traces with every LLM call, tool invocation, and decision recorded.
+Connic records every model call and tool invocation automatically.

 No Integration Infrastructure

 Your agent needs to trigger from webhooks, process emails, listen to message queues, and write results back to APIs.
-Each integration is a mini-project of its own.
+Connic supplies those managed connectors.

 No Safety Controls

 Prompt injection, PII leakage, cost runaway, infinite loops.
 Production agents need guardrails, iteration limits, and concurrency controls.
-Frameworks leave this entirely up to you.
+Connic makes them part of the runtime.

-The migration is not about abandoning your agent logic.
-It is about moving it into an environment that handles the 80% of production concerns you should not be building from scratch.
+The migration isn't about abandoning your agent logic.
+It's about moving it into an environment that handles the production concerns you should not need to build from scratch.

 What Changes (and What Does Not)

-The most important thing to understand: your tools and business logic stay the same.
-A Python function that queries your database is still a Python function that queries your database.
+The important thing to understand: plain Python tool logic is usually reusable.
+A function that queries your database is still a Python function that queries your database.
 What changes is how agents are defined and how the project is structured.

 LangChain / ADKConnicChange Required